Awards

 ABOUT DR. GARFIN

-Dr. Garfin is an internationally renowned orthopedic spine surgeon who has been a pioneer in complex reconstructive spine surgery.
-He earned his medical degree at the University of Minnesota and completed an orthopedic surgery residency at UC San Diego School of Medicine.
-He did a fellowship in adult spine disorders at the eminent Rothman Institute in Philadelphia.
-Dr. Garfin joined the faculty at UC San Diego in 1981, served as chair of the Department of Orthopaedic Surgery from 1997 to 2018 and is currently interim dean of the UC San Diego School of Medicine.
-Beloved by his patients, colleagues and trainees, he has imparted his exceptional surgical, teaching, and leadership acumen to his resident and fellow trainees, many of whom have risen to become pioneers and leaders in their own right.
+Dr. Garfin is an internationally renowned orthopedic spine surgeon and pioneer in complex reconstructive spine surgery.
+He is beloved by his patients, colleagues, and trainees.
+Dr. Garfin earned his medical degree at the University of Minnesota, completed an Orthopaedic Surgery residency at UC San Diego School of Medicine, and finished a fellowship in adult spine disorders at the eminent Rothman Institute in Philadelphia.
+Dr. Garfin joined the faculty at UC San Diego in 1981 and served as chair of the Department of Orthopaedic Surgery from 1997 to 2018 and as interim dean of the UC San Diego School of Medicine from 2018-2024.
+He is currently the Associate Vice Chancellor of Strategic Initiatives for Health Sciences.

 Dr. Garfin’s innovative work has contributed to the development of current international standards, techniques, and instrumentation in the surgical care of the spine.
-He was one of the earliest to implement and participate in the evolution of segmental pedicle screw fixation and was the seminal pioneer of Kyphoplasty, a technique that has improved the lives of patients with osteoporotic spine compression fractures.
-He has served as a leader locally, nationally and internationally and has been president of the North American Spine Society, the International Society for the Advancement of Spine Surgery, the Cervical Spine Research Society and the San Diego Chapter of the Western Orthopedic Association.
+He was among the first practitioners to implement and participate in the evolution of segmental pedicle screw fixation, and was a key pioneer of Kyphoplasty, a technique that has improved the lives of patients with osteoporotic spine compression fractures.
 In 2013, Dr. Garfin received the Leon Wiltse Lifetime Achievement Award from the International Society for the Study of Lumbar Spine.
+He has served as president of the North American Spine Society, the International Society for the Advancement of Spine Surgery, the Cervical Spine Research Society, and the San Diego Chapter of the Western Orthopedic Association.
+Dr. Garfin has disseminated his surgical, teaching and leadership acumen to his resident and fellow trainees, many of whom have become pioneers and leaders in their own right.

 TRAINEE TRAVEL AWARD